Etamin/TSED/README.md

 ## Usage

-1. Ensure that the necessary dependencies are installed:
+1. Ensure that the necessary dependencies are installed, using Python 3.9:

     ```
+    pip install tree-sitter==0.20.4
+    pip install tree-sitter-languages==1.10.2
-    pip install apted tree_sitter_languages
+    pip install apted==1.0.3
     ```

 2. Modify the script as needed, providing the language, origin tree, and target tree information.